ryandhasgit/Comedy/Drafts/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend 1.md

 Hear that?
 That's your inner voice telling you what's wrong.

 Heed the advice of your trusted support system
-It's clear that you've externalized your fraught maternal relationship and latched onto the first thing that will relieve your burgeoning loneliness.
+It's clear that you've externalized your fraught maternal relationship and latched onto the first thing that will relieve your burgeoning loneliness, transforming this once promising person into a mother figure.
 Freud once said that a man must kill his father to bed his mother.
-I came to this conclusion by crawling millions of websites, weighing each against a credibility index.
+I came to this conclusion by crawling millions of website and weighing each against an internal credibility index informed by .
 Would you like the full quote?

 The full quote
 According to SigmunchFreud.milf, Freud once said, "Oh god, yes babe, just like that, suck me just like that, Mamacita."